Moduli spaces on the Kuznetsov component of Fano threefolds of index 2: A categorical Torelli theorem for quartic double solids

 \begin{thm} Let $Y$ and $Y'$ be two general quartic double solids such that there exists an equivalence $u \colon \Ku(Y') \xrightarrow{\sim} \Ku(Y)$.
 Then $Y'\simeq Y$. \end{thm}

-This theorem improves a result of Bernardara and Tabuada \cite[ Cor.
-3.1 (iii)]{BT16} who show that the same holds under the additional assumption that $u$ be of Fourier--Mukai type.
-Our technique is inspired by that of \cite{BMMS12}; we use the equivalence to construct an isomorphism between moduli spaces and argue that this is sufficient to conclude.
+This theorem improves a result of Bernardara and Tabuada \cite[ Corollary~3.1 (iii)]{BT16} who show that the same holds under the additional assumption that $u$ is of Fourier--Mukai type.
+The authors use noncommutative motives to construct isogenies between intermediate jacobians.
+In \cite{perry2020integral}, the author obtains similar results on intermediate jacobians, using only cohomological methods.
+Our technique is inspired by that of \cite{BMMS12}; we construct an isomorphism between moduli spaces and use the Abel--Jacobi map to argue that this is sufficient to conclude.